xpack/web-doxygen/website/docs/manual/pages/extsearch.md

 ## Introduction {#extsearch_intro}

-<p>With release 1.8.3, Doxygen provides the ability to search through HTML using an external indexing tool and search engine.
-This has several advantages:</p>
+With release 1.8.3, Doxygen provides the ability to search through HTML using an external indexing tool and search engine.
+This has several advantages:

 <ul class="doxyList ">
 <li>For large projects it can have significant performance advantages over Doxygen's built-in search engine, as Doxygen uses a rather simple indexing algorithm.</li>